menglishca/keyin-course-notes/content/databases/qaps/qap-2/_index.md

 - Achieve a grade of 85% or above

 ## Submission Guidelines
+- Submit the SQL scripts/queries that perform:
+  - The creation of all required tables
+  - The insertion of all required data
-- Submit SQL scripts that perform all the tasks listed above for both problems.
-One script per problem is fine
+  - All the tasks listed above for both problems
+- One script/file per problem is fine, or feel free to break it into multiple scripts if you'd prefer
-  - You can test your queries and manipulations on pgAdmin using your own sample data.
+- It is recommended to test your queries and manipulations on pgAdmin to ensure things work correctly
 - Submissions should be made on Teams under the appropriate assignment
 - Submissions should **only** include a link to your github repository which contains the complete code for your QAP
 - Submissions are subject to the Keyin late assessment policy found [here](https://keyincollege289.sharepoint.com/:b:/s/FullstasckJavascript-S3Sept.2024-Dec.2024912/EYwpucIvncpDoR94yNj3fOkB0CsE4c0IZ53Kqov0BumSAA?e=7N9ZfR)
   - If an extension is needed, please reach out to me directly before the assignment due date.

-## Grading Criteria
-Here’s a grading rubric for your new SQL and PostgreSQL assignment:

 ## Grading Rubric